langchain-ai/langgraph/docs/docs/concepts/memory.md

 Long-term memory refers to the ability of a system to remember information across different conversations (or sessions).
 There are many tradeoffs between long-term-memory techniques, and the right way to do so depends largely on your application's needs.
-LangGraph aims to give you the low-level primitves to directly control the long-term memory of your application.
+LangGraph aims to give you the low-level primitives to directly control the long-term memory of your application.
 You can use LangGraph's [Store](persistence.md#memory-store) to accomplish this.

 Long-term memory is far from a solved problem.
 While it is hard to provide generic advice, we have provided a few reliable patterns below that you should be consider when implementing long-term memory.